Trisagion: Latin Catholic devotions

+Sometimes referred to as the "Holy God prayer," it is said near the end of the chaplet.

 Anglican Communion

 Book of Common Prayer

+A paraphrase of the Trisagion was used in the anthem "In the midst of life" found in the graveside Burial liturgy in the first Book of Common Prayer and subsequent revisions, including those in 1552, 1559, 1604, and 1662.
+The form found in the 1662 prayer book is:

+In the midst of life we are in death: of whom may we seek for succour, but of thee, O Lord, who for our sins art justly displeased?

+Yet, O Lord God most holy, O Lord most mighty, O holy and most merciful Saviour, deliver us not into the bitter pains of eternal death.

 The Episcopal Church's 1979 Book of Common Prayer introduced the Trisagion into the Eucharist in both Rite One and Rite Two as part of the Word of God.
 In Rite One it follows the Summary of the Law.
 In Rite Two it can be used as an alternative to the Kyrie eleison, which follows the Collect for Purity and precedes the Collect of the Day.
 The form of the Trisagion found in the 1979 BCP is as follows: